AdityaBorkar/letsync/website/cms/docs/adapters/framework/nextjs.md

 ## Server Setup

 You need to expose certain endpoints for Letsync to work.
-You can refer <a href="/docs/architecture#server-endpoints">Architecture > Server Endpoints</a> to understand the endpoints and how to expose them.
+You can refer [Architecture > Server Endpoints](/docs/architecture#server-endpoints) to understand the endpoints and how to expose them.

 ```ts
 // Path: app/api/letsync/[...slug]/route.ts